If you plan on planting corn in your garden, consider how tall these plants grow.

 Why Is My Corn Not Growing Tall?

-If you’ve planted sweet corn and find that it doesn’t grow tall, it could be due to heat stress or lack of water.
-Other reasons why your corn may not be growing tall are soil compaction, insufficient light, and extremely cold temperatures.
+The main reasons why your corn is not growing tall include heat stress and lack of water.
+Other issues could be soil compaction, insufficient light, and extremely cold temperatures.
 Corn requires rich soil, warm temperatures, and adequate irrigation to grow right.

 Understanding Why Your Corn Is Not Growing Tall